tillitis/tkey-sign-cli/README.md

 # tkey-sign

-`tkey-sign` is a command to do a cryptographic signature (ed25519) over a file using the [Tillitis](https://tillitis.se/) TKey.
+`tkey-sign` is a utility that can do and verify an Ed25519 cryptographic signature over a digest of a file using the [Tillitis](https://tillitis.se/) TKey.
 It uses the [signer device app](https://github.com/tillitis/tkey-device-signer) for the actual signatures.

-It can also verify a signature, by supplying the message, signature and the public key.
+It can also verify a signature by passing files with the message, signature, and the public key as arguments.

-It is currently just a test tool and can take at most 4 kiB large files.

 See [Release notes](RELEASE.md).

-### Usage
+## Usage

 ```
 $ tkey-sign <command> [flags...]
 FILE...